lowkaihon/data-analyst-agent-V2/README.md

 - Explore major dimensions, patterns, outliers, and feature interactions
 - Validate key findings
 - Deliver 3-5 actionable insights with strong evidence
-- You have 30 steps available (typical comprehensive analysis uses 20-30 steps)
+- Expected exploration depth: 20-30 SQL queries covering dimensions, interactions, cross-validations, and hypothesis testing
-- Create 5-7 high-impact visualizations for major distributions and key patterns
+- Typically generates 5-7 high-impact visualizations
+- Adaptive requirements based on dataset size (small/medium/wide)

 **How it works:**
 The AI autonomously decides what to explore based on the data and user's objectives.
 It may: